borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-05-10-preload-resource-hints.md.md

 -   `preconnect`: indicates to the browser that it should connect a given origin, before that domain is used to download resources.
-Preconnecting involves, like - `dns-prefetch`, the DNS resolution, but also the TCP handshake and TSL negotiation (if the page is secure)
+Preconnecting involves, like - `dns-prefetch`, the DNS resolution, but also the TCP handshake and TLS negotiation (if the page is secure)
 -   `prefetch`: indicates to the browser that it can download a given resource, even if it is not detected in the page.
 The resource is downloaded with a low priority